 The recommended internet employment profits are not a foregone conclusion.
 There is a growing consensus that developed economies like Australia must take urgent steps to mitigate the poor consequences of technological disruption and benefit from opportunities.

-The fourth industrial revolution is predicted to be as, if no longer more, disruptive than the previous 3, in part due to the pace of change and magnitude of skill shifts.
+The fourth industrial revolution is predicted to be more disruptive, if no longer more, than the previous 3, partly due to the pace of change and magnitude of skill shifts.
 Australian workers are developing an increasing number of involved and displaced using the era because of irrelevant talents.

 More than 1/2 count on they will need abilities they currently lack within five years and that they’ll want to upskill, reskill and retrain.